Professional mathematics since 1984

 BACK to top

-Since the mid- to late-nineties, my scholarly efforts have become more diversified.
+Since the mid- to late-1990s, my scholarly efforts have become more diversified.
 First, inspired by the Cartographiometry course I developed with Dr. Elaine Bosowski, I have been led to explore the connections between mathematics and cartography beyond the basic level we had introduced in our course.
 First, Elaine and I wrote a paper (appearing in the journal Cartographica) on the application of mathematics to certain elements of map analysis that we felt would be accessible to most professional cartographers.
 (The date of the issue is misleading.
-Though labeled as "Winter 1997", it actually appeared in late 1998, after Dr. Bosowski's death.)
+Though labeled as "Winter 1997", it actually appeared in late 1998, after Dr. Bosowski's untimely death.)
 Next, I contributed an article to the SIAM Review based on material from the Cartographiometry course.
-Most recently, taking a somewhat different tack, I have explored how a cartographic point of view can provide insight into mathematical problems.
+Taking a somewhat different tack, I then explored how a cartographic point of view can provide insight into mathematical problems.
 For instance, my Polya Award-winning paper Conformality, the exponential function, and world map projections (published in The College Mathematics Journal, volume 32, November 2001) takes a cartographic approach to the problem of constructing conformal mappings of surfaces of revolution into the plane and demonstrates without the use of any complex analysis the important mathematical fact that the complex exponential function is conformal.
 I believe this point of view makes the subject of conformal mapping more intuitive and more accessible to college mathematics teachers and their students.
 This work culminated with the publication, in 2002, of my book, Portraits of the Earth: A Mathematician Looks at Maps, by the American Mathematical Society.

 Another main direction of my research has been a collaboration with my colleague Al Marrero that began in the autumn of 1996, when we read and mulled over several papers of mutual interest.
 Since then, we have published eight papers together.